ethereum/py-wasm/README.md

 # Legacy

-*WARNING: This is an early demo in need of a code review.*

 **pyWebAssembly.py**: Closely follows "WebAssembly Specification, Release 1.0, Dec 13, 2017".
 Implements Chapter 5, along with necessary parts of Chapters 2 and 4.
 The resulting recursive-descent parser takes a .wasm file and builds a syntax tree out of Python tuples, lists, and dicts.
-This file includes an inverse of a canonical form of each function, allowing mapping a syntax tree back to a .wasm file.
-Functions from the specification are named `spec_<func>(...)` and their inverses are named `spec_<func>_inv(...)`.
+This process is reversible back to a .wasm file.
+Functions from the specification are named `spec_<func>(...)` and their "inverses" are named `spec_<func>_inv(...)`.

-**metering.py**: Injects a function call before each sequence of unbranching instructions.
-This metering function adds to the current cycle count, and traps when we exceed a limit.
+**metering.py**: Injects a function call before each sequence of unbranching instructions, along with the sum of the costs of instructions in the sequence.
+Also injects helper functions such as the metering function which adds to the current cycle count, and traps when we exceed a limit.

 Before metering (see fibonacci.wastfor more):
 ```